securityfirst/tent-content/contents_en/information/protecting-files/advanced/hiding-your-encryption.md

 [Title]: # (Hiding your encryption)
 [Order]: # (3)

-# Hiding your encryption
+# Disguise VeraCrypt

-If you are concerned about encryption software being found on your computer regardless of what's in it, there are a few tricks to help disguise VeraCrypt.
+If you are concerned about encryption software being found on your device:

-*   You can rename your encrypted volume to look like a different type of file.
-Using the '.iso' file extension, to disguise it as a CD image, is one option that works well for large volumes of around 700 MB.
+*   Name your encrypted volume to look like a different type of file.

+Adding an '.iso' file extension makes volumes around 700 MB look like a CD image.
 Other extensions would be more realistic for smaller volumes.

-*   You can also rename the VeraCrypt program itself, assuming you have stored it as you would a regular file, rather than installing it as a program.
-The [VeraCrypt Guide](umbrella://lesson/veracrypt) explains how to do this.
+*   Use a portable version of VeraCrypt, instead of installing it on your computer.
+(Even in portable mode, VeraCrypt may leave traces indicating it has been used on your device.)

+Learn more in the [VeraCrypt] (umbrella://lesson/veracrypt) tool guide.